lyndipc/next-website-template/README.md

 # Next.js Website Template

-This is a demonstration website.
+This is a website template.
 Update it with your own content, design, and features.

 ## 🚀 Features